ArtS/arts.github.com/art-skvira/index.md

 description: Art Skvira is a Web and Mobile Developer, laser-focused on delivering lasting business solutions that add value, help to bring revenue, cut costs, expand customer base and solve pressing problems.
 ---

-Hi, I'm Art Skvira and I am a Web and Mobile developer, living in Melbourne, Australia.
+Hi, my name is Art Skvira and I am a Web and Mobile developer from Melbourne, Australia.
 I tell machines what to do so you can focus on your business.

 ###Highlights